 - Oven: Preheat oven to 325 degrees Fahrenheit.
 Cover ziti with foil and bake for 20 minutes, or until heated throughout.
 (Note: Approximate bake time will depend upon how much ziti you are reheating.)

-This rich and flavorful meaty baked ziti is the ultimate!
+This rich and flavorful meaty baked Italian sausage ziti recipe is the ultimate!
 It’s special enough for entertaining, yet easy enough to assemble in advance and store in the refrigerator or freezer for busy weeknight dinners!
 No matter when you serve this pasta casserole, it’s guaranteed to get rave reviews!

 Until next week, friends, cheers!